shavitush/bhoptimer/README.md

 * [Simple Chat Processor \(Redux\)](https://forums.alliedmods.net/showthread.php?p=1820365) - for more proper parsing inside `shavit-chat`.

 #  Installation:
-1. Add a database entry in addons/sourcemod/configs/databases.cfg, call it "shavit"
+1. If you want to use MySQL (**VERY RECOMMENDED**) add a database entry in addons/sourcemod/configs/databases.cfg, call it "shavit".
+The plugin also supports the "sqlite" driver.
+You can also skip this step and not modify databases.cfg.
 ```
 "Databases"
 {